Barrie Ward (born January 30, 1949) is a Canadian broadcaster, journalist. writer

 Ward served three terms as the mayor of his small residential community, and

-has served multiple terms on the boards of directors of various civic
+has served multiple terms on the boards of directors of various civic and volunteer

-interest in creating pen & ink wildlife
+amateur skill in creating acrylics, oils, pen & ink wildlife

-citizen of merit from the City of Saskatoon and from the Order of St
+'Citizen of Merit' from the City of Saskatoon and from the Order of St

 John of Jerusalem.